Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Jute_Pest/README.md

 ### API Deployment
 - **Framework**: Built a Flask-based API for real-time pest classification.
-- **Platform**: Hosted on Byte and Wear with a responsive webpage for mobile and desktop access.
+- **Platform**: Hosted on PythonAnywhere with a responsive webpage for mobile and desktop access.
 - **Challenge**: Byte and Wear’s 100MB limit required splitting the model into two files, uploading them, and merging them online.
-- **Solution**: Manually split the model (e.g., weights and architecture), uploaded parts, and merged them on the server, enabling global access.
+- **Solution**: Manually split the model (e.g., weights and architecture), uploaded the parts, and merged them on the server, enabling global access.

 ## Results
 - **Test Accuracies**: